 Absence of Parents: When both Parents will be absent from the Student's home overnight or for a forty eight hour period or longer, the Student’s Housemaster must be told the details for twenty-four hour contact.

-Education Guardians: The School strongly recommends that a Student of any age whose Parents are resident outside the United Kingdom should have an educational guardian in the United Kingdom who has been given legal authority to act on behalf of the Parents in all respects and to whom the School can apply for authorisation when necessary.
-The School can accept no responsibility during exeats, half term or the holidays for Students whose Parents are resident abroad and the Parents and guardians of such Students must make holiday arrangements, including travel to and from the School, well in advance.
+Education Guardians: The Parents if resident outside the United Kingdom are strongly recommended to appoint an education guardian for the Student in the United Kingdom before Entry who has been given legal authority to act on behalf of the Parents in all respects and to whom the School can apply for authorisation when necessary.
+The School can accept no responsibility for the Student when he / she is in the care of the Parents or the education guardian.
+The Parents or education guardians must make holiday arrangements, including travel to and from the School, well in advance.
 If it is necessary, due to illness, for a student to be cared for away from the school the Parents and guardians must make appropriate arrangements.
 The responsibility for choosing an appropriate education guardian rests solely with the Parents but the School may be able to assist, by providing Parents with the names of agencies or individuals who have acted as guardians in the past.
-Parents are responsible in each case for satisfying themselves as to the suitability of an education guardian.
+The Parents are responsible in each case for satisfying themselves as to the suitability of an education guardian.
+The Parents shall immediately on appointment provide the School with up to date contact details for the appointed education guardian and shall immediately notify the School of any changes to those details.

-Photographs: It is the custom and practice of most independent schools, and of this School, to include some photographs or images of Students in the school’s promotional material such as the prospectus and website.
-We would not disclose the name or home address of a Student without the Parents’ consent.
-Parents who do not want such photographs or images to appear in any of the School’s promotional material must make sure that the Student knows this and must write immediately to the Headmaster requesting an acknowledgement of their letter.
+We would not disclose the home address of a Student without the Parents' consent.
+Parents who do not want such photographs or images to appear in any of the School's promotional material must make sure that the Student knows this and must write immediately to the Headmaster requesting an acknowledgement of their letter.

 Transport: The Parents consent to the Student travelling by any form of public transport and/or in a motor vehicle driven by a responsible adult who is duly licensed and insured to drive a vehicle of that type.